Book Reviews

 importantly, protect bug habitat.

-bugs.
-This is a very nice nature book for
+some eat other bugs.
+This is a very nice nature

-children ages 8-12.
-It will provide them not
+book for children ages 8-12.
+It will provide them

 questions too.
 The best books do that.